espressif/esp-idf/docs/en/contribute/documenting-code.rst

 :link_to_translation:`zh_CN:[中文]`

-The purpose of this description is to provide quick summary on documentation style used in `espressif/esp-idf`_ repository and how to add new documentation.
+The purpose of this description is to provide a quick summary of the documentation style used in `espressif/esp-idf`_ repository and how to add new documentation.

 Introduction
 ------------